MatheusDuarteGalvao/MatheusDuarteGalvao/README.md

 I am a developer, cars enthusiast and a tech lover:

 - 🔭 I’m currently working on [web.art](https://www.webart.com.br/)!
-- 🌱 I’m currently learning NodeJS, React Native and ReactJS
+- 🌱 I’m currently learning Python
-- 👯 I’m looking to collaborate on frontend pages and maintain older systems
+- 👯 I’m looking to build API integrations and maintain older systems
 - 💬 Ask me about PHP, JavaScript, ReactJs and better code pratices
 - 🎯 Goals start a new project and make some difference in my community